Remember Me/I Am a Cider Drinker

-"Remember Me"/"I Am a Cider Drinker" was a split single released by British Sea Power and The Wurzels.
-The 7" single features The Wurzels covering BSP's "Remember Me" and BSP covering The Wurzels' 1976 hit "I Am a Cider Drinker".
+"Remember Me"/"I Am a Cider Drinker" was a split single released by Sea Power and The Wurzels.
+The 7" single features The Wurzels covering Sea Power's "Remember Me" and Sea Power covering The Wurzels' 1976 hit "I Am a Cider Drinker".
 The release was limited to 1,966 (the year Adge Cutler formed The Wurzels) and only available on BSP's November 2005 tour or through their official website.

-The Wurzels' recording of "I Am a Cider Drinker" was one of the first singles ever bought by British Sea Power singers Scott and Neil Wilkinson (Yan and Hamilton).
-The 7" was purchased from a jumble sale in Natland, where they grew up.